n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.github.md

 # GitHub

-[GitHub](https://github.com){:target="_blank" .external-link} node allows you to automate work in the GitHub platform and integrate GitHub with other applications. n8n has built-in support for a wide range of GitHub features, which includes basic operations like creating, updating, deleting, and editing files, repositories, issues, releases, users.
+GitHub node allows you to automate work in the GitHub platform and integrate GitHub with other applications. n8n has built-in support for a wide range of GitHub features, which includes basic operations like creating, updating, deleting, and editing files, repositories, issues, releases, users.

 On this page, you'll find a list of operations the GitHub node supports and links to more resources.